Thursday, April 16, 2020

 SOLE SURVIVOR.
 CBS Television, USA, 1970, color, 100 min.
 Directed by Paul Stanley.
 Cinematography by James Crabe.
 Starring Vince Edwards, Richard Basehart, William Shatner, Lou Antonio, Lawrence P. Casey, Dennis Cooney, Brad David, Alan Caillou, Noah Keen, Timur Bashtu, and Patrick Wayne.

-This classic "Made-for-TV" film is loosely based on the true story of a B24 bomber (the Lady Be Good) that crashed in the desert of Libya during WWII almost virtually intact, except here we have some supernatural elements thrown in for good measure.
+This "Made-for-TV" film, the first ever by CBS, is loosely based on the true story of a B24 bomber (the Lady Be Good) that crashed, almost virtually intact, in the desert of Libya during WWII, except here we have some supernatural elements thrown in for good measure.
 And boy do they measure up!
 Richard Basehart, in a standout performance, plays a guilt-ridden survivor of that fateful crash, now part of an military investigative team that recently discovered the wreckage.
-His former plane-mates are still stuck in the plane, and have been for many years, but now rescue and redemption are imminent, if only they can reveal the truth of their situation to the investigators.
-Sole Survivor is one of the most under-valued television movies ever made.
+His former plane-mates are still stuck in the plane, and have been for many years, but now rescue and redemption are imminent if only they can reveal the truth of their situation to the investigators.
+Sole Survivor is one of the most under-valued TV movies ever made, and excellent entertainment for anyone still interested in World War II events.

 * * * * * * * * * *